jeanmidevacc/jeanmidevacc.github.io/_posts/2018-03-30-crossfitopen.md

 <h6><i> Morphology of the athletes </i></h6>
 </center>

-The general physic of the athlete seems to be :
+The general physic of the athlete seems to be:

 - a weight around 80 kg
 - a height around 180 cm